 The positioning of Venus' hands over her private parts purposely draws more attention to the concealed parts of her body.
 Contrary to being modest, the pose further emphasises Venus' sexuality and conveys her role as the goddess of beauty, love and fertility.

 Unsurprisingly, the suggestive placement of Venus' hands has been assumed by artists to imply lewd action.
-Immediately after its release, the Venus of Urbino, first created by Titian in c.1534, was criticised for implying female masturbation.
+Immediately after it was painted around 1534, the Venus of Urbino by Titian was criticised for implying female masturbation.

 Venus of Urbino